Coopercoppers/PFN/README.md

    * Our work covers nearly all the mainstream datasets which are diverse enough, and the tricks are not universally appliable and are restricted to certain subset of datasets.
    * These tricks cannot be directly borrowed from others whose methodologies are different from us and are not the focus of our work, maybe some others can fill in the slot.

-4. Additional Notes on Datasets:
-   * Following previous work, we truncate the input sentence if it exceeds 128 words.
-This operation will only affect one sentence in ACE04.
-All other datasets will remain intact.
-   * The model will not be able to distinguish entities that overlaps in head tokens in relation extraction.
-For example, (New York, Cityof, USA) and (New York City, Cityof, USA) are both considered correct.
-Luckily, such instance is either filtered out (for ADE) or rare (one triple in test set of SciERC, one in ACE04, zero in other datasets), so the impact on model evaluation is limited.

-If your custom dataset has a large number of triples that contain head-overlap entities, the model accuracy will not be good.
-Currently you can add a new tail-to-tail prediction in the RE unit to cover this case.
-We will update a new version of PFN to handle the issue in the near future.